woolfg/mysql-backup-sidecar/README.md

 - If you want to upload your backups to an external storage we recommend the very flexible docker container https://github.com/lagun4ik/docker-backup
 - For uploading backups to Google Cloud Storage automatically, you can use my sister project [woolfg/mysql-backup-sidecar-gs](https://github.com/woolfg/mysql-backup-sidecar-gs).

+## After and Before scripts

+You can run scripts right before and after backup routines.
+Just pass `BEFORE_BACKUP_SCRIPT` and/or `AFTER_BACKUP_SCRIPT` environment variables with the files locations.

+The before script receives as only one argument the backup's target directory while the after script receives three: the status `succeed` or `failed`, the raw output and the backup's target directory.

 ## Credits

 Contributors: